gegyhamdani/fullstack-next-strapi/README.md

   npm run dev
 ```

-You will be prompted to create your first admin user.
+You will be prompted to create admin user.

 ![admin-user](https://user-images.githubusercontent.com/6153188/231865420-5f03a90f-b893-4057-9634-9632920a7d97.gif)